Join the Conversation About Influenza

 I had a bivalent booster the end of October and we are traveling from the end of February to the end of March.
 Am I eligible for another booster or is it not necessary

-Cemary asked over 1 year agoThank you for your question.
+Cemary asked almost 2 years agoThank you for your question.

 Everyone 12 and older, including immunocompromised individuals, who completed any primary series (including a mix of AstraZeneca, Pfizer and Moderna vaccines) or who have received any number of previous boosters can receive a booster.